The sea islands that extend along the Eastern coast of South Carolina and Georgia.

 Sapelo Island, Georgia:

-Just off the coast from Meridian, GA, Sapelo Island has bee home to the Gullah, descendants of freed slaves, for generations.
+Sapelo Island has been home to the Gullah, descendants of freed slaves, for generations.
 It hosts some of the most intact Gullah communities in the Lowcountry.
 The Island also has an elegant French provincial home that was once part of the estate of tobacco millionaire R.J.
 Reynolds and now serves as a marsh and estuary research laboratory.

 St. Simons Island, Georgia: